AntonioKaram/kalshi-kit/README.md

 **A Python toolkit for building, paper-testing, and analyzing trading strategies on Kalshi prediction markets.**

-`kalshi-kit` is a batteries-included framework with REST + WebSocket connectivity, a paper broker that simulates fills from live order-book data, DuckDB session capture, and a microstructure analysis toolkit (lag correlation + fill-level diagnostics).
-It exists because building any of these from scratch — and getting them right — takes longer than building the strategy itself.
+`kalshi-kit` is a framework with REST + WebSocket connectivity, a paper broker that simulates fills from live order-book data, DuckDB session capture, and a microstructure analysis toolkit (lag correlation + fill-level diagnostics).
+It exists because building any of these from scratch takes longer than building a strategy.

 > **Status**: this is a research toolkit, not financial advice.
-The author built it while testing strategies on KXBTC15M; none produced durable edge.
-The infrastructure is what's published.
-See [What I learned](#what-i-learned).

 ---

 ## Why this exists

-The public Kalshi Python ecosystem is thin.
+The public Kalshi Python ecosystem is not widely populated.
 Existing options:

 | Tool | Scope |
 |---|---|